PabloLorenzo123/bodybuilding-forum/README.md

-# Bodybuilding Wiki - A web application for strentgh training enthusiasts.
+# Bodybuilding Forum - A web application for strentgh training enthusiasts.
 #### Video Demo:  https://www.youtube.com/watch?v=6CQQMR4I2rg
 #### Description:
 This a web application that has multiple functionalities.
 It's aimed for bodybuilding enthusiasts.